cpske/ISP/schedule2024.md

 ### Week 3 Lab

-- Introduction to Web Frameworks
+- Introduction to Web Frameworks - what they do
 - [KU Polls Project Inception](assignment/ku-polls/inception)
   - create a repository, wiki, and Github project
-  - write a Vision & Scope, Project Plan with timeline,
+  - write a Vision & Scope, Project Plan with timeline
 - Brief [Intro to Django](django/Intro-to-Django.pdf)

 #### Week 3 Assignment